 Distinguished Service Medal: David Gibbs

 David Gibbs earned his B.A. in chemical engineering and his M.C.E. from Rice in 1970 and 1971, respectively.
 He is the president of David K. Gibbs, Inc. Among his many contributions to Rice is the Barbara and David Gibbs Recreation and Wellness Center, which opened in 2009.
 David’s advocacy and engagement with the Blue Sky Initiative helped create a bold, calculated vision for engineering and science at Rice.
-This was foundational to many exciting initiatives at Rice today, such as the focus on advanced materials that helped attract the Welch Institute for Advanced Materials to Rice, the establishment of the Center for Transforming Data to Knowledge and initiating Cities of the Future as a research focus for the School of Engineering.
+This was foundational to many exciting initiatives at Rice today, such as the focus on advanced materials, the establishment of the Center for Transforming Data to Knowledge, and initiating Cities of the Future as a research focus for the School of Engineering.

 Dean’s Appreciation Award: Gene Richeson, Ken Oshman, Walter Loewenstern and Robert Maxfield, founders of ROLM Corp.